Skip Navigation

 Required Monthly Learning Experiences

-Clinical learning experiences are completed in one-month blocks with inpatient services and outpatient clinics along specialty pharmacy service lines.
+Clinical learning experiences are completed in one-month blocks with outpatient/ ambulatory clinics along specialty pharmacy service lines and inpatient/outpatient experiences developing strong medicine clinical acumen.

 • Internal Medicine (Inpatient or Outpatient)